tencent-quantum-lab/tensorcircuit/README.md

 ## Install

-The package is purely written in python and can be obtained via pip as:
+The package is purely written in Python and can be obtained via pip as:

 ```python
 pip install tensorcircuit